ivelin1936/-Assignment-Backend/README.md

 ```
 Cart shopCart = new StoreCart();
 ```
-* Let's choice what a stuffs to buying.
-For the demo createing instances with sample data, will buy three stuffs for 350$, 700$ and 250$
+* Will buy three items for 350$, 700$ and 250$
 ```
 Item video = new ItemImpl("Video", 350D);
 Item fridge = new ItemImpl("Fridge", 700D);
 Item picture = new ItemImpl("Picture", 250D);
 ```
 Items validate the passed name and price, before to assigne them to his properties.
-* We need to adding every choosen stuff to our shopping cart
+* Need to adding every choosen stuff to shopping cart
 ```
 shopCart.addItem(video);
 shopCart.addItem(fridge);